Open Accessibility Menu

 • Pharmacy and Healthcare Administration (Required)

-• Emergency Medicine
+• Emergency Medicine (Elective)

-• Medical Intensive Care
+• Medical Intensive Care (Selective Required)

-• Surgical Intensive Care
+• Surgical Intensive Care (Selective Required)

-• Ambulatory Care Pharmacy Services
+• Ambulatory Care Pharmacy Services (Elective)

-• Clinical Pharmacy Staffing (Required)
+• Pharmacy Clinical Staffing (Required)

 We want to promote your wellbeing as well.
-Residents will staff every third weekend, three of the six major holidays (the other three major holidays are given as paid time off), and one five-week rotation.
+Residents will staff every third weekend, three of the six major holidays (the other three major holidays are given as paid time off), and one three-week rotation.
 Residents will staff day shifts.

 No evening shifts, overnight shifts, or on-call required!